An Inexact Feasible Interior Point Method for Linear Optimization with High Adaptability to Quantum Computers: Iterative Refinement for IF-IPM

 The coefficient matrix of the OSS system at the first iteration of IF-IPM (or IF-QIPM) at iteration $k$ of Algorithm~\ref{alg:iterative refinement} is

-Thus the condition number of the first OSS system is the same for all iterations of the IR method.
-In the next section, we discuss how we apply IR-IF-IPM to the self-dual embedding formulation when we do not have an interior feasible solution for the original problem.
+Thus, the condition number of the first OSS system is the same for all iterations of the IR method.
+In the next section, we discuss how we apply IR-IF-IPM to the SDE formulation when we do not have an interior feasible solution for the original problem.